 Composition: Companies should ensure that directors add value to the board through their specific skills and expertise and by having sufficient time and commitment to serve effectively.
-Boards should be of a size appropriate to accommodate diversity, expertise, and independence, while ensuring active and collaborative participation by all members.
-Boards should be sufficiently diverse to ensure consideration of a wide range of perspectives.
+Boards should be of a size appropriate to accommodate sufficient expertise, perspectives and independence, while ensuring active and collaborative participation by all members.